Ringer (TV series): Critical reception

-The pilot was met with mixed to positive reviews, dividing critics, with an initial score of 59 out of 100 (based on 29 critics) from Metacritic.
+On Metacritic the show has a score of 59 out of 100 based on reviews from 29 critics, indicating "mixed or average" reviews.

 In a review at TV.com, Tim Surette was enthusiastic about the show's pilot, deeming it over-the-top with its "convoluted mystery" and "Outrageous.
 But potentially delicious fun."
 After Elton also gave Ringer a positive review, calling it "the single best new show of the year".
-People Magazine gave the series 4/4 stars.
+People Magazine gave the series 4 out of 4 stars.
 E!
 News called the show "intense", commending the "film noir-ness" of the show.
 They described Sarah Michelle Gellar as "awesome" and "fantastic".
 Their verdict was "watch, watch, watch!"
 The Insider included Ringer in its list of "10 Best New Fall TV Shows".
-Matt Mitovich of TV Line gave the pilot a positive review stating, "the set-up is sound, with some loose ends addressed and nice details sprinkled in.
+Matt Mitovich of TVLine gave the pilot a positive review stating, "the set-up is sound, with some loose ends addressed and nice details sprinkled in.
 Tackling multiple roles, Gellar does a fine job as in-too-deep Bridget, icy Siobhan, and Bridget-as-Siobhan, and the supporting cast presents no weak link."
 Ringer was one of the Editor's Picks of Yahoo! saying "the first episode delivers so many shocking twists and turns, you won't be able to catch your breath.
 Heck, we're still catching ours."
-The New York Post gave a positive review giving 3/4 stars saying the pilot is "so good that it's CBS' bad" for having given away Ringer to the CW.
-USA Today gave 3/4 stars thanks to "two very good, well-defined Gellar performances" their bottom line was "you've been given a good show, CW.
+The New York Post gave a positive review giving 3 out of 4 stars saying the pilot is "so good that it's CBS' bad" for having given away Ringer to the CW.
+USA Today gave 3 out of 4 stars thanks to "two very good, well-defined Gellar performances" their bottom line was "you've been given a good show, CW.
 Don't mess it up."

 Las Vegas Weekly gave a mixed review, saying it was "a little silly but also juicy and well-acted".
 The Hollywood Reporter concluded that although Gellar was "projecting gravitas" the show "really doesn't have a lot of weight".
 Newsday likewise commented that while Sarah Michelle Gellar looks "stunning", the show doesn't fit the network as "it's inert, lackluster and a trifle old-fashioned", and gave it a C+ grade.
 Matthew Gilbert of 'The Boston Globe was more negative about Ringer, handing it a "D" grade as well as calling the special effects "lousy" and "sloppy", and "the story line – ripped from a cheesy daytime soap".